Using the GraphiQL IDE to access a GraphQL API

 Mutations

 Once you've run a few queries, try out mutations.
 You've already granted access to everything in your account to the tool, so you can update (mutate) pretty much anything in your account.
-Here's a short screen capture of me doing two things:
+Here's a short screen capture where I'm performing two actions:

 1. A query to get the ID associated with an open issue in one of my repos